Why stay at The Vagabond During World Cup

 Organized Shuttle or Tour

 Some travel companies bundle transportation with match packages.
-It's not the most flexible option — departure and return times mean limited flexibility.
-Great option if you want zero logistics.
+It's not the most flexible option,since departure and return times are fixed. it works well if you want zero logistics.

 Pros: Easiest option.
 No decisions required.
 Good for groups.